This reform hub covers changes anticipated both in the ERA 2025 and in the Government’s wider Plan to Make Work Pay, as explained below.

 Described as phase one of the Plan to Make Work Pay, the ERA 2025 completed its final stages in Parliament on 16 December 2025 and received Royal Assent on 18 December 2025.

-Apart from some early trade union measures which came (or will shortly come) into force automatically under the ERA 2025, the majority of measures will need to be brought into force by commencement regulations.
-Also, for many reforms, the ERA 2025 simply provides the framework, with much of the detail still to be fleshed out by secondary legislation, codes of practice and guidance.
-Consultations to inform this detail are also underway with more anticipated soon.
-Revised impact assessments were also published on 7 January 2025.
+Apart from some early trade union measures which came into force automatically under the ERA 2025, the majority of measures gradually being brought into force by commencement regulations.
+The way in which the ERA 2025 was drafted is that it simply provides the framework, with much of the detail to be fleshed out by secondary legislation, codes of practice and guidance which will be informed following consultation.

 Therefore, details of reforms and their implementation timings will become clearer (and more certain) as regulations and further guidance are published.
-Timings in this hub are based on the new timeline, and we will continue to monitor developments and update the hub for changes.
+Timings in this hub are based on the new timeline but we will continue to monitor developments and update the hub for changes given the evolving position.

 Other employment reforms beyond the ERA 2025